 I was in the midst of a truly brutal boot camp class when the instructor ordered us to start 30 seconds of jumping jacks.
 No sweat — I've done these millions of times.

-Then, it happened: Small amounts of pee, for a lack of a better term, started leaking out — and I couldn't do anything to stop it.
+Then, it happened: Small amounts of pee — for a lack of better phrasing — started leaking out, and I couldn't do anything to stop it.
 I figured others would soon be able to see my mini-accident and instantly turned red.
-Luckily, no one did, but right after class I frantically typed, "peeing during workouts" into the browser on my smartphone.
+Luckily, no one did, but right after class I frantically typed "peeing during workouts" into the browser on my smartphone.